 Music played an important role in the Civil War.
 Songs celebrated the cause, mourned the loss of life, and bound sings together in shared commitments to mutual sacrifice.
 These two songs, both written by women, one in the North and the other in the South, show the flexibility of Civil War music.
 The first is an example of the somber, sacralizing function of music, while the latter is an example of a lighthearted attempt at humor.

-Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil War as a war for union that later became a spiritual process of national penance for two hundred and fifty years of slaveholding.
+Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil War as a war for union that later became a spiritual process of national penance for two hundred and fifty years of enslaving.
 Lincoln also looked to the future, envisioning a harmonious and speedy Reconstruction that would take place “with malice toward none” and “with charity for all.”

 The Civil War ultimately opened a variety of arenas for Union and Confederate women’s participation.
 In the North, the United States Sanitary Commission in particular centralized women’s opportunities to volunteer as nurses, donate supplies, and to raise funds at Sanitary Fairs.
 This 1864 image from popular periodical Harper’s Weekly celebrates women’s contributions on the battlefield, in the hospital, in the parlor, and at the fair.

 Death pervaded every aspect of life during the years of the Civil War.
 This gruesome photograph, taken after the battle of Cold Harbor, shows the hasty burial procedures used to reckon with unprecedented death.
-Dirty jobs like this were often left to black soldiers or freedpeople in Contraband Camps.
+Dirty jobs like this were often left to Black soldiers or freedpeople in Contraband Camps.